 Reference librarians are available to source needed information, assist in the use of library resources, help patrons navigate the online library catalogue, conduct orientation tours, and offer information on other appropriate services and sources outside of the CAMH Library.
+Research consultation is offered for staff, students and general public.
 Librarians are available to respond to requests in person, by mail, email or telephone.
 (See contact info below)

 Print materials may be borrowed in person or through inter-library loan within Ontario for up to four weeks, with a three-item limit (no more than one video).
 Our print journal collection and reference materials may only be used on the premises.
 Borrowing privileges for individuals or organizations will be suspended if items are not returned or renewed.
 Replacement value must be paid for each lost or damaged item before privileges can be reinstated.